 A Q&A guide to corporate real estate law in the Russian Federation.

-This Q&A is part of the multi-jurisdictional guide to corporate real estate law.
-For a full list of jurisdictional Q&As visit www.practicallaw.com/realestate-mjg.
+This table is part of the global guide to corporate real estate.
+For a full list of jurisdictional Q&As visit www.practicallaw.com/realestate-guide.

 The corporate real estate market